The Franciscan Institute's training program in Franciscan mission-based leadership.

 Our Padua Team will bring to the table years of scholarship and practical experiences in mission development and integration, organizational and leadership studies, ethics, and business consulting.
 This interdisciplinary approach will enhance personal skills and institutional integrity.

-For information on scheduling an event, contact Jill Smith, business operations manager for the Franciscan Institute and a Padua Program specialist, at (716) 375-2062 or send her an email
+For information on scheduling an event, contact Fr.
+David Couturier, executive director of the Franciscan Institute, at (716) 375-2160 or send him an email

 The Padua Team